sirrah23/RedditSavedMailer/README.md

 ```

 # Running the script
-Make sure you have pipenv installed on your system Then you
-can do:
+Install pipenv onto your system.
+Once you do that you can run:

 ```python
 pipenv run python src/main.py